jojokarlin/Git_DRI_Jan_2017/sections/commandline.md

 In contrast to a GUI, or graphical user interface, the command line lets us tell our computer exactly what we want it to do using successive lines of text.

 The commmand line is one of the primary ways of using Git on your computer.
-We're going to use this method practice what we learned yesterday, and help us grasp the concepts of Git (and feel like we have computational superpowers, making files appear out of thin air).
+We're going to use this method practice what we learned yesterday, and help us grasp the concepts of Git.
 To review...

 ## Accessing the Terminal